jechiy/hitchhiker/source/_posts/2015-09-02-essential-developer-apps-for-your-brand-new-mac.md

 - In the Spotlight (or Alferer) I write *Define {My-word}*.
 - While reading something in *any* app, I select the world then hit `ctrl+cmd+D a nice tooltip appears with the word's definition.

+Edit: You can activate a `three fingers` tap for the second usage that I mentioned, in the *Preferences > Trackpad > Point & Click*.
+(Thanks to Saad for pointing that out in the comments.)

 #### - Mail
 Very great Desktop mail client that works with pretty much any email service provider.